AVDambeck/yabec/books/rulebook/phases/1-town.md

 ## Goals
 Each session, the players may agree to set one goal for the party.
 If the goal has already been completed in the past, or is not difficult enough, the Dungeon Master may reject it.

-Completing a goal scores experience.
+Completing a goal *scores* experience.
 See Experience.

 Additionally, the Dungeon Master may give individual goals to certain players, especially divine magic users.
 ### Examples
 - Kill a the bear with the scarred eye.
-- No deaths.
+- No character deaths.
 - Get to the third level of the dungeon.
 - Rescue a particular prisoner.
 - Recover a particular treasure.